yashmurty/nestjs-serverless/README.md

 - [NestJS](https://github.com/nestjs/nest) - NodeJS Framework.
 - [Serverless](https://github.com/serverless/serverless) - Build applications with serverless architectures using AWS Lambda.
+    - [Provisioned Lambda](https://aws.amazon.com/about-aws/whats-new/2019/12/aws-lambda-announces-provisioned-concurrency/) - We would like to use provisioned lambda this time.
 - [DynamoDB](https://aws.amazon.com/dynamodb/) - Fast and flexible NoSQL database service for any scale.
     - Possible use of [DynamoDB DataMapper](https://github.com/awslabs/dynamodb-data-mapper-js)